-This process will attract opportunities into your life, that will help you to achieve these goals.
+This process will attract opportunities into your life that will help you to achieve these goals.

-With a vision board, it is crucial that you get 100% clarity here.
+It’s crucial that you get 100% clarity here.
 This is a really powerful visualization tool, and you don’t want to attract the wrong things into your life, right?

-Of course, you can, or should, evaluate your vision board on a regular basis and adapt it to new circumstances.
+Of course, you can, or should, evaluate your board on a regular basis and adapt it to new circumstances.